 On 15-16 Dec 2017 I reworked the introduction and order of formalizations, so that the maths section is now optional.
 I also changed the Greek letters used to be closer to their English counterparts (sigma for the map into the series, and alpha for the active predicate).

 - Well, an efficient causal chain.
 The chain here is, in Scholastic nomenclature, a final causal chain.

 - We leave the proof of this as an exercise to the reader.

 - This objection is inspired by Paul Edwards’ famous objection to first cause arguments for God’s existence.

-- To be sure, there is a difference between finite and infinite cases, in that a finite non-active series there will always be a last non-active member.
+- To be sure, there is a difference between finite and infinite cases, in that a finite inactive series there will always be a first inactive member.
 This will sometimes happen in the infinite cases, as we saw above with our ω+n example, but not always.
 This difference, however, does not entail that infinite series can be active without non-derivative members.